Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 shorter attention span

-In these cases, the session may feel:
+In these cases, your session may feel:

 👉 less focused